-Although, as CONARE claims, the group recognition practice has shortened the RSD process by two years, there were over 193,000 claims (of which close to 54% were made by Venezuelans) yet to be examined as of May 20205 and there is still no indication if the group recognition process (and the use of the same business intelligence tool and/or the same criteria) will be the standard from now on for Venezuelans.
-It is also relevant to observe that it took Brazil over four years (through a succession of politically diverse governments) from the beginning of the influx of a total of 500,000 Venezuelans into Brazil to apply not only group recognition but also the regional concept of refugee to this displacement context.
-Moreover, regarding the criteria used, it is telling that - according to what has been divulged - specific vulnerabilities such as gender, disability, social characteristics or other enhanced need of international protection seem not to have been taken into consideration.
+Questions have been raised, however, regarding the technology used in the process, with civil society and those in academia requesting information on whether any telematics4 equipment has been used.
+Information has also been sought on the filtering criteria being used - such as, for instance, whether there are prioritising to what has been divulged - specific vulnerabilities such as gender, disability, social characteristics or other enhanced need of international protection seem not to have been taken into consideration.
 Another concern relates to indigenous people from Venezuela requesting refugee status in Brazil.
 There is no information as to their inclusion or potential eligibility for inclusion in the group recognition; this potentially reflects a lack of consideration of one of the most vulnerable populations in the Venezuelan displacement flow.

 These issues create a lack of clarity over whether this process can really be considered group recognition - or whether instead it might actually be considered a mass or 'en bloc' determination of individual RSD decisions.
-If it is indeed group recognition, this is a landmark in terms of Brazil's widely-praised history of refugee protection for displaced Venezuelans.
+If it is indeed group recognition, this is a landmark in terms of Brazil's widely-praised history of refugee protection6 and may also lead to greater protection for displaced Venezuelans.
 In either case, greater transparency about how this technology is applied and a comprehensive commitment to protection are required for the model to be considered adequate.

-Liliana Lyra Jubilut Iljubilut@gmail.com

-Professor, Universidade Católica de Santos
+Liliana Lyra Jubilut Iljubilut@gmail.com Professor, Universidade Católica de Santos www.unisantos.br

-www.unisantos.br